mtojek/dependency-injection-in-go/README.md

 ### BookService - Sample Service

-As there can be noticed, a logger service will be injected by the graph population (description below).
+There can be noticed that logger service will be injected by the graph population (description below).
 No constructors, special initialization procedures have been used.

 ~~~ go
 package bookservice